 UniCredit launches its first Diversity and Inclusion Week

-For one week, UniCredit employees will explore the topic, in line with our two values "Ethics and Respect" and our guiding principle "Do the right thing!".
+For one week, UniCredit employees explored the topic, in line with our two values "Ethics and Respect" and our guiding principle "Do the right thing!".
 75 initiatives in 15 markets include workshops, testimonials and training courses, to listen to our colleagues and their families, industry experts and non-governmental organisations.

 Follow the hashtags #UniCreditDIW19 and #InclusionMatters to join UniCredit in this journey!